 Warm and durable yet lightweight.
 The socks keep feet dry and have exclusive antibacterial wool construction that also helps prevent blisters.
-61% Merino wool.
-Lifetime guarantee.
+61% merino wool.

 Some owners, especially those with smaller feet, say these socks run somewhat large.